Moniq63/Anita-s-Kitchen/README.md

 ## Description
 This is a website about my favourite things.
 This is meant to describe all the things that I like.
 ## Setup/Installation Requirements
-* This is a great place
+* Download the relevant applications
-* to list setup instructions
+* Save the relevant application
-* in a simple
+* Make copies of the program
-* easy-to-understand
+* Application launch
-* format
+* Revisit specifications
 ## Known Bugs
 unknown bugs
 ## Technologies Used